graphcore-research/unit-scaling/docs/user_guide.rst

 ==========

 **Warning:** this library is currently in its _alpha_ release.
-This means it is unoptimised and missing important functionality.
+This means it is missing important functionality.
 We hope users still find the library valuable, but it should not be expected to work seamlessly.
 We are keen to help early users with any problems they encounter.